YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-02-10-OpenVC-Color-Tracking.md

 The realization of this function involves a number of steps:

-* A video stream is captured from the webcam of my laptop, and is feed to the program a frame at a time.
+* A video stream is captured from a webcam, and is feed to the algorithm a frame at a time.
 The program processes the video stream in real time.
 * The frame is smoothed using a Gaussian kernel, and is then transformed from RGB color space to HSV color space.
 * The frame is thresholded by the Hue value at each pixel, creating a binary image.
 * Contours are detected in the thresholded binary image, and the centroid is computed.